Solving nonlinear Klein-Gordon equations on unbounded domains via the Finite Element Method: Conclusion Outlooks

-We conducted a study of the chameleon field and its underlying $\mathrm{5^{th}}$-force in the Earth environment.
+In this article, we conducted a study of the chameleon field and its underlying $\mathrm{5^{th}}$-force in the Earth environment.
 We started from the canonical case of a perfect homogeneous solid sphere (for which analytical approximations exist) before moving to a more realistic model of the matter distribution inside the Earth and in the atmosphere.
 This both showcases the possibilities offered by \emph{femtoscope} and paves the way to future, more case-specific, numerical studies of the chameleonic force.
 Specifically, we have underlined the fact that modeling the Earth as a sphere is no longer realistic in the screened regime where the chameleonic force is sourced by the outer layers.
 It would be interesting to see the imprint of the local relief on the chameleon field in Earth orbits and whether or not we could discriminate between the $\mathrm{5^{th}}$-force signature and known effects with the current technology embedded on navigation and potential science satellites.

-A commentary has to be made with respect to the use of realistic physical quantities.
-Specifically, we noticed that numerical issues can arise when density varies widely within the simulation domain, like in Sec.~\ref{subsec:realistic-earth} where it ranges across 23 orders of magnitude.
-Part of the chameleon parameter space associated with an unscreened Earth ended up inaccessible to our numerical tool as the relative variation of the field $(\phi_{\mathrm{max}} - \phi_{\mathrm{min}}) / \phi_{\mathrm{max}}$ would be of order $\sim 10^{-14}$, close to machine epsilon in double-precision floating-point format.
+Finally, many astrophysical systems boil down to the study of a two-body problem.
+The nonlinearity of the chameleon field equation prevents from considering each body independently from the other and applying the principle of superposition.
+Instead, a full 3D computation of the field is required due to the absence of symmetry of such a setup.
+Moreover, having two bodies \textemdash \ say a binary neutron stars \textemdash \ orbiting each other breaks the assumption of a static scalar-field and one would have to solve the full, time-dependent, Klein-Gordon equation.
+This feature is not yet implemented in \emph{femtoscope} and is left for future work.